Celebrities & Fans Swarm Hilary Duff’s ‘Lizzie McGuire’ Reboot Confirmation

 Fan Reactions

-While there reactions were buried underneath tons of celebrity reactions, fans of Lizzie McGuire also jumped for joy.
+While their reactions were buried underneath tons of celebrity reactions, fans of Lizzie McGuire also jumped for joy.
 Many took to Twitter to celebrate their excitement.

 Lizzie McGuire is returning ????